g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

                       AS path: I, validation-state: unverified
                     >  to 10.200.0.3 via ge-0/0/2.0, Push 0
 ```
-Here we have routes type 1, 2 and 3.
+Here we have EVPN Route Types 1, 2, and 3.

-EVPN routes type 1: Here we have two sub-types of route, hahaha.
-We can define two kinds of route type 1.
+**EVPN Type 1 Routes**: We actually have two sub-types here, haha.

-The Ethernet Auto-Discovery Per-ESI and Per-EVI. **Ethernet AD Per-ESI** is created for the entire ESI, if the PE is connected in two ESIs, it will generate two routes, this route contains each RT of EVI in the ESI, in other words, if in one ESI we have 10 EVIs, this route will contain the 10 RTs of the EVIs, also will contain a special community that is a special ESI label (This is the main difference between the routes, the Per-EVI uses the MPLS label field of the NLRI) and the ESI number.
+**Ethernet AD Per-ESI**: This route is generated for the entire ESI.
+If the PE is connected to an ESI that spans multiple EVIs, it generates a single route containing the Route Targets (RTs) of all EVIs active on that ESI.
+(This is a key difference from the Per-EVI route, which uses the MPLS label field in the NLRI).
+This route also carries the ESI number and a special community containing the ESI Label.

-This route have two key functions, the first is the withdrawal of the routes, if the connection PE-CE fails in the ESI, this route type 1 is withdrawal by the PE, the remote PEs will converge this traffic to the other PE of the ESI, this is extremely useful, you can understand this better if we have 500 MACs learned by the interface that goes down, and if we have a lot of EVIs configured in the interface, with the withdrawal of the route type 1, the remote PEs can converge the traffic of all EVIs in the ESI, and don't need to wait the withdrawal of all 500 routes MAC/IP, got it?
+This route serves two vital functions:

-And the second function is protect avoid loops generated by the local CE, this is achieved trough the community of the route.
-In the community field we have two things, the first is a bit that identifies if the ESI is single-active or active-active, and the second is the special ESI label, now follow me in the tought, if CE12-1 sends a broadcast packet to R2, R2 will flood this traffic to R1 that is DF, then the traffic will be forwarded to CE12-1 and so on... the loop is happening.
+Mass Withdrawal: If the PE-CE physical link fails, the PE withdraws this single Type 1 route.
+Remote PEs immediately know to converge traffic over to the surviving PE in the ESI.
+Imagine having 500 MACs learned across dozens of EVIs on that interface.
+Instead of waiting to withdraw 500 individual MAC/IP routes, the single AD Per-ESI withdrawal instantly shifts the traffic.
+Make sense?

-To avoid this, R2 could simply not forward the traffic to R1, but if R1 haves another site connected?
-We could had a problem.
-And thinking in this scenario, this special label is used, when R2 needs to forward a BUM traffic to another PE of the same ESI, the traffic will be forwarded with a new bottom label, this special ESI label.
-When R1 pops the label, will identify this label as a "I AM BUM TRAFFIC OF X ESI, PLEASE AVOID LOOPS", and with this, R1 simply forwards the traffic to the other sites, or discards the traffic, this label also is called as **SPLIT HORIZON LABEL**.
+Loop Prevention (Split Horizon): This is achieved through the extended community attached to the route.
+It contains a bit indicating if the ESI is single-active or active-active, and crucially, the special ESI Label.
+Now follow my train of thought here: if CE12-1 sends a broadcast frame to R2, R2 will flood this traffic across the core to R1 (because R1 might be the DF for other sites).
+If R1 just blindly forwarded it back down to CE12-1, we'd have a loop.
+To solve this, when R2 floods BUM traffic to another PE in the same ESI, it pushes this special ESI label at the bottom of the stack.
+When R1 receives the frame and pops the label, it recognizes the ESI Label ("I AM BUM TRAFFIC FROM ESI-1, DO NOT SEND ME BACK TO ESI-1").
+R1 will forward it to other local interfaces but drop it for the originating ESI.
+This label is also known as the Split Horizon Label.

-**Ethernet AD Per-EVI** is created for each EVI in the ESI.
-This route have two key functions, enabling the load-balance in all-active mode, and another one enabling the backup-paths in the single-active mode.
-Let's go to the aliasing-label, follow me in the tought again.
-The CE12-1 sends a frame to the R1 but not to R2, naturally the next-hop is the ESI, then the remote PEs will have the ESI as next-hop and can send the traffic to R2.
-R2 can learn the MAC trough the EVPN advertised by R1, but what if R2 don't process this route in time, then R2 will flood this traffic naturally.
+**Ethernet AD Per-EVI** This route is generated per EVI active on the ESI.
+It has two main jobs: enabling load-balancing in all-active mode (Aliasing), and enabling fast backup paths in single-active mode.

-To avoid this scenario, the remote PEs will use the aliasing-label instead of the normal label of EVPN, with this label the PE2 even without the MAC address learned, will forward the traffic to the ESI, making the load-balance of the traffic without loss any packet.
+Aliasing: Let's follow the thought process again.
+CE12-1 sends a unicast frame hashing to R1.
+R1 learns the source MAC and advertises it via BGP.
+But what if a remote PE (say, R3) needs to send traffic back to that MAC before R2 has naturally learned it?
+Since R3 knows R1 and R2 share the ESI, it wants to load-balance across both PEs.
+The Per-EVI route advertises an Aliasing Label.
+Remote PEs use this label to send traffic to R2, and R2 forwards it down to the ESI even if the specific MAC isn't populated in its local table yet!

-In the backup-paths process that happens when we have a single-active ESI, the remote PEs will install the routes for the secondary PEs as backup in the FIB, then, when the remote PEs receive the withdrawal of the AD Per-ESI, this backup routes will become active.
+Backup Paths: In single-active setups, remote PEs use this route to install the standby PE as a backup path in the FIB.
+When the primary PE's AD Per-ESI route is withdrawn, the backup path instantly becomes active.

-You got the type 1 routes?
-Both kind of routes will work together, to discovery wath EVIs we have in the ESI and how forward the traffic in the right manner.
+You get the idea, right?
+Both of these Type 1 routes work together to advertise the presence of an ESI, distribute the topology, and dictate how traffic should be forwarded efficiently.

-In the output, first we have the AD Per-ESI with the ```ROUTE-TYPE:RD::ESI```, you can notice the esi-label community and the RT of EVI in the ESI, that identifies if we have an active-active or single-active ESI.
-And so on the AD Per-EVI with the ```ROUTE-TYPE:RD::ESI```, and we can notice the RT of the EVI and the aliasing label advertised.
+In the output, you can see the AD Per-ESI formatted as ```ROUTE-TYPE:RD::ESI```.
+Notice the esi-label community and the RT.
+Right below it, you see the AD Per-EVI formatted as ```ROUTE-TYPE:RD::ESI::0/192```, carrying the Aliasing label.
 ```
 root@R1> show route table EVPN-CE12.evpn.0 match-prefix 1:* detail
 ....